dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-2.md

 });
 ```

 The `it` (or `test`) method is another global function by Jest that runs a test.
 This is where we can have different test cases.
 Let's start to populate our first test case.
-First you want to do is to create a reusable function `renderComponent` inside the `describe` block, it should accepts the props of our component as an argument and calls the `render()` method from Testing Library to render our component with the passed props in a test environment.
+First you want to create a reusable function `renderComponent` inside the `describe` block, it should accept the props of our component as an argument and call the `render()` method from Testing Library to render our component with the passed props in a test environment.

 ```tsx
 import { render } from '@testing-library/react';